/

 What Is A CRM Administrator, And Does My Business Need One?

-The first step in deciding whether your business needs a CRM administrator is understanding precisely what it is that a CRM administrator does.
+The first step in deciding whether your business needs a CRM administrator is understanding precisely what a CRM administrator does.

 To do this effectively, the administrator must have an in-depth understanding of the CRM software and sales, marketing, and business processes and how they relate to the CRM software.

-In a full-blown CRM installation, every department will have some interaction with the software — requiring the administrator to have some interaction with all of those departments.
+In a full-blown CRM implementation, every department will have some interaction with the software — requiring the administrator to have some interaction with all of those departments.

 This can present problems when using existing IT or marketing staff members as CRM administrators.